NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

 .. _prerequisite:

-Prerequisite: Obtaining a pretrained model
-##########################################
+Obtain a Pretrained Model
+#########################

-The NeMo framework supports efficient model alignment via the NeMo Aligner codebase.

-All algorithms in NeMo Aligner will work with any NeMo GPT based model. `Here <https://github.com/NVIDIA/NeMo/tree/main/scripts/nlp_language_modeling>`__ is a collection of scripts that convert popular models from HuggingFace to ``.nemo`` format.
+The NeMo Framework supports efficient model alignment using the NeMo-Aligner codebase.
+All algorithms in NeMo-Aligner will work with any NeMo GPT-based model.
+To see a collection of scripts that convert popular models from Hugging Face to ``.nemo`` format, go `here <https://github.com/NVIDIA/NeMo/tree/main/scripts/nlp_language_modeling>`__.

-To start, we must first get a pretrained model to align.
-There are 2 models we recommend to get started.
-The rest of the tutorial will work with either model, but for demonstration purposes we will use the smaller 2B model.
+To get started, you need to obtain a pretrained model to align.
+Three models are recommended: 2B GPT, LLama2-7B, or Nemotron-340B.
+For demonstration purposes, the smaller 2B model will be used, but you can follow the rest of the tutorial with either model.

 .. tab-set::

     .. tab-item:: 2B GPT
         :sync: key1

-        #.
-Get the 2B checkpoint via ``wget https://huggingface.co/nvidia/GPT-2B-001/resolve/main/GPT-2B-001_bf16_tp1.nemo``
+        1. Get the 2B checkpoint at ``wget https://huggingface.co/nvidia/GPT-2B-001/resolve/main/GPT-2B-001_bf16_tp1.nemo``.
-        #.
-Extract the NeMo File to a folder with ``mkdir model_checkpoint && tar -xvf GPT-2B-001_bf16_tp1.nemo -C model_checkpoint``
+        2. Extract the NeMo file to a folder with ``mkdir model_checkpoint && tar -xvf GPT-2B-001_bf16_tp1.nemo -C model_checkpoint``.
-        #.
-And then run the script to convert from old NeMo checkpoint to Megatron-Core checkpoint.
-The script is located `here <https://github.com/NVIDIA/NeMo/blob/468d5b6d369733909524d42b80a514f33bc19263/scripts/checkpoint_converters/convert_gpt_nemo_to_mcore.py>`__.
+        3. Run the script to convert from the old NeMo checkpoint to the Megatron Core checkpoint.
+The script is located `here <https://github.com/NVIDIA/NeMo/blob/0ec7e9090d3261b8ce81818b0555a204e50d814d/scripts/checkpoint_converters/convert_gpt_nemo_to_mcore.py>`__.
             .. code-block:: bash

                python convert_gpt_nemo_to_mcore.py \
                   --input_name_or_path ./model_checkpoint \
                   --output_path ./mcore_gpt.nemo

-    .. tab-item:: LLaMa2 7B
+    .. tab-item:: LLaMa2-7B
         :sync: key2

-        #.
-Download the `Llama 2 7B LLM model and tokenizer <https://huggingface.co/meta-llama/Llama-2-7b>`__ into the models folder.
+        1. Download the `Llama2-7B LLM model and tokenizer <https://huggingface.co/meta-llama/Llama-2-7b-hf>`__ into the model's folder.
-        #.
-Convert the LLaMa2 LLM into ``.nemo`` format
+        2. Convert the LLaMa2 LLM into ``.nemo`` format.
             .. code-block:: bash

                python /opt/NeMo/scripts/checkpoint_converters/convert_llama_hf_to_nemo.py \
                    --input_name_or_path /path/to/llama --output_path /output_path/mcore_gpt.nemo

+    .. tab-item:: Nemotron-340B
+        :sync: key3

+        1. Download the model from `Hugging Face <https://huggingface.co/nvidia/Nemotron-4-340B-Base>`__.
+        2. For all scripts, point ``*.restore_from_path`` to the directory where you have downloaded the files.
+           Note: Because of the 340B's size, it is recommended that you use TP8 PP24 which will be safe for algorithms in Aligner.

-After these steps you should have a file ``mcore_gpt.nemo`` to use in NeMo-Aligner.
+After these steps, you will have a file called ``mcore_gpt.nemo`` to use in NeMo-Aligner.

 .. note::
-   If you bring your own .nemo model, make sure to change the `model.encoder_seq_length` in the aligner configs to match the sequence length of your own model.
+   If you bring your own .nemo model, make sure to change the `model.encoder_seq_length` in the Aligner configs to match the sequence length of your own model.

 .. note::
-   Mcore models use Transformer engine as a backend, and it tries to find efficient kernels.
-But depending on the GPU you have it may not find them.
-If you ever face errors that relate to kernel finding set these variables on top of your script.
+   When working with Megatron Core models, which utilize the Transformer engine as a backend, the system attempts to find efficient kernels.
+However, depending on your GPU, it may not always locate them.
+If you encounter errors related to kernel finding, consider setting these variables at the top of your script.

    .. code-block:: bash